Readmission Information

 An undergraduate student, who has applied to graduate school for a given semester, will not be eligible to register for any subsequent semester until the student applies for readmission or admission to a new program.
 A candidate for graduation may wish to continue his/her studies in one of the following situations:

-If the student fails to graduate and further registration is needed, they must delete their application for graduation in CaneLink within twenty-four hours and registration for subsequent semesters or sessions should become available.
+• If the student fails to graduate and further registration is needed, they must delete their application for graduation in CaneLink.
+Once the application for graduation is deleted access to register for subsequent semesters or sessions should become available with 24-hours.
 Students should contact Canes Central for assistance.

 Readmission Process for Graduate Students